- How can educational leaders’ (participants) best prepare for the diagnostic?

 Misspellings can be corrected by the system administrator.
 Email the correction to email@example.com.

 Yes.
-The survey is a meaningful and manageable method of providing participants with feedback about the school’s culture in the context of Building Culture and Leading Learning.
-As BU Admin, you can reassign a seat so that a participant can retake the survey.
+The diagnostic is a meaningful and manageable method of providing participants feedback about their strengths and opportunities for growth.
+As BU Admin, you can reassign a seat so that a participant can retake the diagnostic as seats are available.
 Additional seats may be purchased by contacting NASSP.

 Who do I contact if I have technical difficulty?

 For technical support, send an email to firstname.lastname@example.org.

 What happens if I lose internet connection while taking the diagnostic?

 If you lose internet connection, simply log back in and resume at the point you were interrupted; the diagnostic automatically saves the participant’s work every ten seconds.